vishalsawantt/springboot-jwt-auth/README.md

 # Spring Boot JWT Authentication
+> This project is a practice implementation I built
+> to learn and understand **JWT authentication** in Spring Boot.

 This project demonstrates how to implement **JWT-based authentication** in a Spring Boot application using:
 - `Spring Security`